Vibeesarma/Meta-Messenger-Clone-Next-JS-13/README.md

 ## Redis
 Please Keep in mind
 - When setup redis url don't forgot to put 'rediss' in env
+- for get this we use upstash ,it will provide this serverless redis

 ## SWR